Loopring/protocols/packages/loopring_v3/DESIGN.md

 Simple wallets probably don't want to pay for the infrastructure to sign rings all the time for sharing their orders.
 So these will still share the dual author keys.
 But to prevent collisions etc... they should only share the keys with a single ring-matcher/DEX.

-This order sharing is only possible when the orders use the same Merkle trees and operators, so this is not possible for independent DEXs.
-But it's a big advantage for everyone to use the same Merkle trees, even though they have less control over the operator.
+This order sharing is only possible when orders are created for the same exchange contract, so it's a big advantage for multiple parties to decide to use the same Exchange contract to maximize liquidity.

 Recap:
 - DEXs/Wallets/Ring-matchers can keep track of his orders and the balances of his users because every order that is used needs to pass through him
-- Orders are cancelled by not signing any rings anymore with the order, which only the wallet can do
+- Orders are cancelled by not signing any rings anymore with the order, which only the party with the dual-author keys stored in the order can do
-- No collisions
+- No collisions (if all parties act correctly)
 - Fine-grained order sharing with the possibility of a fee
 - Same order can be shared multiple times in multiple rings with multiple parties